Babo96/ptc-captcha-solver/README.md

 ==============================================================

 #NOTICE
 ##DUE TO NIANTIC IMPLEMENTING RECAPTCHA IN THE SIGN-UP PROCESS, THIS SCRIPT IS NOT WORKING ANYMORE.
+BUT ITS NOT THE END, READ BELOW
-#### Unfortunately, we cannot find a way to bypass the captcha.
-We are very sorry, and we hope you enjoyed the script while it worked.
-Thank you for all the support.
+#### Niantic has implemented reCaptcha into their signup process, causing this script to stop working.
+But we are working on a website which will allow you generate accounts just with a few clicks!

 Description
 -----------